yasshkiri/MonoprixApplication/README.md

 ﻿# MonoprixApplication
- An application for supermarket MONOPRIX
+ An application for supermarket MONOPRIX with SpringBoot/Angular